-As I get older, I’ve grown to really appreciate Advent, and not just Christmas Day.
-The four weeks leading to our celebration of Christ’s birth are just as enjoyable as the big day itself, in my opinion.
-Focusing on Nicholas on December 6 only adds to that anticipation.
+As I get older (and more specifically, once we were confirmed Anglican), I’ve grown to love Advent, and not just Christmas.
+The four weeks reflecting on the anticipation of Christ’s birth are as enjoyable as Christmas itself.
+Adding a day to honor Nicholas on December 6, during Advent season, adds to the anticipation.

-I love the idea of teaching my kids the real, historical Nicholas, and why he’s such a symbol of generosity during Christmas.
-Exploring his life also helps explain the whole What-does-Santa-have-to-do-with-Jesus? questions.
-He was a follower of Christ, and loved giving in His name.
+I love teaching my kids about the real, historical Nicholas, and why he’s a symbol of generosity during Christmastide.
+Learning about his life also helps explain the whole What-does-Santa-have-to-do-with-Jesus? questions.
+He was a Christian, and loved giving in the name of Christ.
 We, too, do this on Christmas.

-And by designating a special day to celebrate St. Nicholas, he doesn’t seem like quite as big a deal on December 25.
-I’m all about grace regarding the “Santa issue,” and I don’t want to get into that here—I grew up believing in Santa, and I’m just fine today.
-But I feel like with adding St. Nicholas Day, we can enjoy both, with neither watering the other down.
+And by setting aside a special day to celebrate St. Nicholas, he’s not really a thing on December 25.
+I’m all about grace regarding the “Santa issue,” and I don’t want to get into that here—I grew up believing in Santa, and I’m a sane, trusting adult today.
+But I feel like by adding St. Nicholas Day, we can enjoy both, with watering neither one down.

 How we celebrate St. Nicholas Day

-The evening of December 5, our kids leave their shoes by the front door (we don’t leave them outdoors here in Oregon, because well, that’s freezing).
-Then we’ll read a book about the historical St. Nicholas for story time before bed.
+The evening of December 5, our kids leave their shoes outside the front door (or if we’re somewhere super cold, we leave them indoors by the door).
+We’ll then read a book about the historical St. Nicholas for story time before bed.

-In the morning, the kids will find a small fabric bag inside their shoes (or next to, for the tiny-footed people) with a few chocolate coins wrapped in gold foil and a small toy—a Matchbox car or the like.
-Then we talk about how this reminds us of the generosity of St. Nick, and how he reminds us to consider the needs of others and to give without the need for recognition.
+In the morning, the kids will find a small fabric bag inside their shoes (with a few chocolate coins wrapped in gold foil.
+Then we’ll talk about the generosity of St. Nick, and how he reminds us to focus on the needs of others, and to give without a need for recognition.

-Then we’re gonna add something new this year—as a family, we’re going to give a few dollars anonymously on December 6.
-We called our church and got the name of a family who could use a little something extra, so we’re going to put a twenty in their mailbox, with a typed note that says we love them and are thinking of them.
+Then as a family, we like to give a few dollars anonymously on December 6.
+Some years, we’ve called our church office and gotten the name of a family who could use a little extra cash, then put a twenty in their mailbox with a typed note saying we love them and are thinking of them.

-Hopefully this’ll be a tangible reminder to the kids of what the real, historical “Santa” was like—and how he really was generous, kind, and someone we should emulate.
+All this is a simple, tangible reminder about the real, historical “Santa”—and how he really was generous, kind, and someone to emulate.

-The St. Nicholas Center has more ideas than you could imagine.
+The St. Nicholas Center has more ideas than you could ever need.
 They’ve divided up ideas for celebrating at home, church, and school, and they also explore all the ways different countries celebrate the day (it’s much more popular outside North America).

 What’s in the Bible? has a great video explaining the history behind several of our Christmas traditions, such as why it’s called Christmas, why we do Christmas trees, and how St. Nicholas became part of our Christmas celebrations.
-Our kids love it (and I find myself entranced, too!).
+We all love it.

 They’ve also got a collection of short video clips you can stream.
 These two are especially helpful on the topic of St. Nick:

-Also, if you feel unprepared to do this tomorrow, but you’d still like to add it to your repertoire, just do it another day this month!
-Yes, the global Church recognizes Nick on December 6, but there’s no real harm in doing it another day (It’s December 19 on the Julian calendar).
-No reason to aim for perfection here.
+If it’s almost St. Nick’s Day, and you feel unprepared yet you’d still like to add it to your repertoire, simply do it another day during Advent!
+Yes, the global Church recognizes Nick on December 6, but there’s no harm in doing it another day (It’s December 19 on the Julian calendar).